SAP/styleguides/clean-abap/CleanABAP.md

 var1 = var3.
 ```

 Furthermore, the anti-pattern looks ambiguous because `=` is used for comparisons and assignments in ABAP.
 It looks similar to how other programming languages implement comparisons, for example `a = ( b == c )` in JavaScript.
+[Use `xsdbool` for comparisons.](#use-xsdbool-to-set-boolean-variables)

 ## Testing